-then, in the case of 16.1.2.1, 16.1.2.4, 16,1.2.9 or 16.1.2.11 [or 16.1.2.9] Owner may immediately terminate this Agreement.
-As to other failures specified above which involve the payment of money or the provision of Security, Contractor shall not be in default if it cures the same within fifteen (15) days after receipt of notice from Owner specifying the default.
-As to other non-monetary failures specified above, Contractor shall not be in default if it promptly commences curing the same and completes the cure diligently, and in any event within forty-five (45) days after receipt of notice from Owner specifying the default; provided that, Owner in its sole and absolute discretion may extend this cure period if Contractor submits a reasonable plan to cure the default and is diligently pursuing the plan.
-Immediately upon expiration of the applicable cure period, without cure, Owner may terminate this Agreement.
+then, in the case of 16.1.2.1, 16.1.2.4, 16,1.2.9 or 16.1.2.11 [or 16.1.2.9] Construction Manager may immediately terminate this Agreement.
+As to other failures specified above which involve the payment of money or the provision of Security, Contractor shall not be in default if it cures the same within fifteen (15) days after receipt of notice from Construction Manager specifying the default.
+As to other non-monetary failures specified above, Contractor shall not be in default if it promptly commences curing the same and completes the cure diligently, and in any event within forty-five (45) days after receipt of notice from Construction Manager specifying the default; provided that, Construction Manager in its sole and absolute discretion may extend this cure period if Contractor submits a reasonable plan to cure the default and is diligently pursuing the plan.
+Immediately upon expiration of the applicable cure period, without cure, Construction Manager may terminate this Agreement.

-16.1.3 Owner’s Rights.
-If Owner elects to terminate this Agreement under this Section 16.1, then Owner may employ any other Person (the “Replacement Contractor”) to finish the Work in accordance with the terms of this Agreement.
-Owner shall be required to reasonably mitigate the cost of completing the Work, but may make such expenditures as in Owner’s sole judgment will best accomplish the timely completion of the Facility.
-Owner shall not be required or expected to mitigate any such costs by terminating, repudiating, or renegotiating any Subcontract.
-Contractor, if so requested by Owner, shall provide Owner, any Replacement Contractor or Lender, at Contractor’s expense, with the right to continue to use any and all patented and/or proprietary information that Contractor has rights to use, if any (subject to reasonable proprietary restrictions), which Owner deems necessary to complete the Facility.
+16.1.3 Construction Manager’s Rights.
+If Construction Manager elects to terminate this Agreement under this Section 16.1, then Construction Manager may employ any other Person (the “Replacement Contractor”) to finish the Work in accordance with the terms of this Agreement.
+Construction Manager shall be required to reasonably mitigate the cost of completing the Work, but may make such expenditures as in Construction Manager’s sole judgment will best accomplish the timely completion of the Facility.
+Construction Manager shall not be required or expected to mitigate any such costs by terminating, repudiating, or renegotiating any Subcontract.
+Contractor, if so requested by Construction Manager, shall provide Construction Manager, any Replacement Contractor or Lender, at Contractor’s expense, with the right to continue to use any and all patented and/or proprietary information that Contractor has rights to use, if any (subject to reasonable proprietary restrictions), which Construction Manager deems necessary to complete the Facility.
 Upon such termination, Contractor shall not be entitled to receive any further payments under this Agreement except for payments for Work performed in accordance with the terms of this Agreement prior to such termination.

 16.1.4 General Obligations.
-If Owner elects to terminate this Agreement under this Section 16.1, then Contractor shall, at Owner’s request and at Contractor’s expense, perform the following services relative to the Work so affected:
+If Construction Manager elects to terminate this Agreement under this Section 16.1, then Contractor shall, at Construction Manager’s request and at Contractor’s expense, perform the following services relative to the Work so affected:

-16.1.4.1 Immediately cease all further Work, except such Work as Owner may specify in the termination notice;
+16.1.4.1 Immediately cease all further Work, except such Work as Construction Manager may specify in the termination notice;

-16.1.4.2 Assist Owner in preparing an inventory of all Equipment in use or in storage at the Site;
+16.1.4.2 Assist Construction Manager in preparing an inventory of all Equipment in use or in storage at the Site;

 16.1.4.3 Terminate all Subcontracts, except those to be assigned under Section 16.1.4.4;

-16.1.4.4 Assign to Owner, or to any Replacement Contractor designated by Owner or Lender, without any right to compensation, title to all Work not already owned by Owner, together with the GE Contract [Equipment Vendor Contracts] and all Subcontracts and other contractual agreements and warranties as may be designated by Owner (subject to the assignee assuming any obligations thereunder accruing after assignment), and assign to Owner to the extent assignable all issued Governmental Authorizations, patents and other proprietary rights, if any, then held by Contractor pertaining to the Facility;
+16.1.4.4 Assign to Owner or Construction Manager or to any Replacement Contractor designated by Owner, Construction Manager or Lender, without any right to compensation, title to all Work not already owned by ,Owner together with the GE Contract [Equipment Vendor Contracts] and all Subcontracts and other contractual agreements and warranties as may be designated by Owner or Construction Manager (subject to the assignee assuming any obligations thereunder accruing after assignment), and assign to Owner to the extent assignable all issued Governmental Authorizations, patents and other proprietary rights, if any, then held by Contractor pertaining to the Facility;

-16.1.4.5 Remove from the Site rubbish and such of Contractor’s Equipment as Owner may request;
+16.1.4.5 Remove from the Site rubbish and such of Contractor’s Equipment as Construction Manager may request;